 Where no oxen are, the manger is clean, But much revenue comes by the strength of the ox."
 Prov.
 14:4

-I am sitting in my little quiet time chair with a cup of strong Austrian coffee in hand.
-From my second story window, I look out on the tops of countless pine trees with the Rocky Mountains peeking through, and a sky full of wispy clouds slowly moving by.
-In every home we live in, I choose windows that look out on the most beautiful natural scene, so that I can have some of His life-stuff to bring peace and quiet to my soul each morning as I meet with Him.
+In every home we live in, I choose for my quiet-time area one with windows that look out on the most beautiful natural scene, so that I can have some of His life-stuff to bring peace and quiet to my soul each morning as I meet with Him.

 In front of me is a pile of books scattered over a coffee table.
-There is also a couch pillow thrown onto the floor, a couple of pairs of shoes left where they were taken off, a wilting potted plant in desperate need of water, some child’s abandoned sweat shirt, and a half-eaten candy bar.
+There is also a couch pillow thrown onto the floor, a couple of pairs of shoes left where they were taken off, a wilting potted plant in desperate need of water, someone’s abandoned sweatshirt, and a half-eaten candy bar.
 And this is just the eight feet in front of my chair!

 The rest of the house is much the same-- life messes in the midst of order and beauty.
 As the proverb says, “Where there are no oxen, the stalls are clean.”
-I comfort myself daily with the fact that I have six or seven oxen living in my home most of the time, and thus my stalls are not always clean, but my house is full.
-My world is always a mixture of beauty and mess, order and piles of things not yet subdued into order.
+I comfort myself daily with the fact that I have as many as six or seven oxen living in my home sometimes, and thus my stalls are not always clean, but my house is full.
+My world is always a mixture of beauty and mess, order and piles of things not-yet-subdued-into-order.

 I have purposed daily to choose to enjoy the beauty of the treasures He has placed in my path, because when I look for His fingerprints and whispers amidst the messes, my heart changes and begins often to sing with the rhythms and chords He has placed there.